kemallaydin/Configuring-CI-CD-on-Kubernetes-with-Jenkins/Readme.md

 ![build-a-modified-jenkins-image](./gif/build-a-modified-jenkins-image.gif "Build a Modified Jenkins Image")

+Congratulations!
+The modified Jenkins image was successfully built.

-### 3. Deploy Modified Jenkins Image to Kubernetes
+### 3. Deploy a Modified Jenkins Image to Kubernetes

-Modified Jenkins image is built successfully.
-But it is in the local environment now.
-Kubernetes can not access to the local images.
-This is where Docker Hub gets on the stage.
-Docker Hub is a cloud-based repository in which Docker users and partners create, test, store and distribute container images.
-Modified Jenkins image is needed to push to Docker Hub or other container registries like [IBM Cloud Container Registry](https://www.ibm.com/cloud/container-registry).
-Docker uses Docker Hub by default.
+The modified Jenkins image is in the local environment now and Kubernetes cannot access the local images.
+This is where Docker Hub comes into the picture.
+Docker Hub is a cloud-based repository in which Docker users and partners create, test, store, and distribute container images.
+A modified Jenkins image is needed to push to the Docker Hub or other container registries like [IBM Cloud Container Registry](https://www.ibm.com/cloud/container-registry).
+By default, Docker uses Docker Hub.

-* Run the following command to login to Docker Hub via the terminal.
+* First, start by running the following command to login to Docker Hub via the terminal:

 ```
 docker login
 ```

-* Run the following command to push the modified Jenkins image to Docker Hub.

->**Note:** Replace the `'kmlaydin'` with your Docker Hub username.
+* Next, push the modified Jenkins image to Docker Hub with this command (remember to replace `'kmlaydin'` with your Docker Hub username):

 ```
 docker push kmlaydin/modified-jenkins:latest